HomeMy WebLinkAbout1944-07-31 542

 survey to establish any weaknesses in the system.

-Mr. Rowse informed Mr. Paxton that the
+Mr. Rowse informed fir.
+Paxton that the

 American Legion uses the conference room in Cary Painting

-Memorial Building and_it is in very poor condition._•.
+Memorial Building and it is in very poor condition.
 Conference

 He stated that the room needed to be painted.
 Room